 |Black Diamond Alpine Start Hoody||$165||Alpine/hiking||7.4 oz.||93% nylon, 7% elastane||1|

-Patagonia’s Houdini Air is our top-rated windbreaker jacket in 2020 for its standout combination of breathability, wind protection, comfort, and weight.
+Patagonia’s Houdini Air is our top-rated windbreaker jacket for its standout combination of breathability, wind protection, comfort, and weight.
 As we mentioned previously, the standard Houdini falls well short in both breathability and comfort—it feels much more like a regular rain jacket in this regard, and we wouldn’t recommend it for high-output activities like running.
 However, the Houdini is lighter at 3.7 ounces, considerably cheaper at $99, and allows you to retain more warmth, which we found helpful on shoulder-season downhill mountain bike rides.
 But in many ways, the Air answered the shortcomings of the standard Houdini, and we think the performance advantages are worth the added investment.

 Another one of our favorite wind jacket designs is Arc’teryx’s Squamish Hoody.
 The Squamish is less of a running piece than the Houdini Air and a bit more mountain-ready, but still is impressively breathable and a great wind blocker.
 The Squamish also in similar in weight at 4.9 ounces (0.8 oz. heavier than the Patagonia) and costs $10 less at $159.
 However, the Squamish is noticeably more mobile with a stretch nylon fabric, more durable, and its hood is better suited for use over a helmet.
 We still think the Houdini Air wins out in this price range as the better overall design, but the Squamish is a high-quality and more alpine-focused alternative.